 AUM ≥ S$100 million | S$1 million |

-These new conditions are stricter compared to previous standards set for wealth managers and family fund offices.
+These new conditions are stricter compared to previous standards set for Single family offices offices.
 At a surface level, this may appear to go against Singapore’s long-standing business-friendly stature.
-Three key conditions stand out:

 Eric Chin, InCorp Global’s Chief Business Development officer, believes this is a masterstroke by the Singapore Government: